Kairotic/coding-with-knots/quipu.md

 while keeping undecided what is being listened to.
 Sound thereby has very different affordances than the common descriptive, diagrammatic and numerical methods.
-Used by artists and composers, such sonifications can cultivate a movement between archeological interest and aesthetic sensibility.
-Used by archeologists as a methodological alternative, it might lead to new ideas of how to read quipus in their cultural context.
+Used by artists and composers, such sonifications can cultivate a movement between archaeological interest and aesthetic sensibility.
+Used by archaeologists as a methodological alternative, it might lead to new ideas of how to read quipus in their cultural context.